Sher110106/sher/README.md

 You should read this project on github
 Github Repo Link : https://github.com/Sher110106/sher/tree/main
-and Please watch this tutorial on how the app functions : https://youtu.be/BQWEys91EJA
+and Please watch this tutorial on how the app functions : https://youtu.be/BQWEys91EJA Please make sure to make a file named .env.local and fill in the values from the env.txt file and also run npm install.

 **Important**: Please test the application on the hosted version only, as all API redirect URLs and configurations are set specifically for this deployment.